Maryann Plunkett: Career

-Richard Nelson election trilogy
+Plunkett and Sanders appeared in all three productions of Richard Nelson's second play cycle, The Gabriels: Election Year in the Life of One Family, which premiered at The Public Theater.
+Plunkett portrayed Mary Gabriel and Sanders portrayed George Gabriel, her brother-in-law.
+The first play, Hungry, premiered in March 2016.
+The second play, What Did You Expect?, ran from September 10, 2016, to October 9, 2016.
+The third and final play, Women of a Certain Age, opened on election night, November 8, 2016, and ran through December 4, 2016.

-Plunkett and Sanders appear in all three of Nelson's new play cycle, with the overall title of The Gabriels: Election Year in the Life of One Family.
-The first play, Hungry, premiered in March 2016 at the Public Theatre.
-The second play, What Did You Expect? ran at the Public Theatre from September 10, 2016 to October 9.
-The third and final play, Women of a Certain Age, opened on election night, November 8, 2016 and runs to December 4, at the Public Theatre.
+In 2024, she won an Obie Award for her performance as Ella in the Off-Broadway play Deep Blue Sound by Abe Koogler.

 Personal life

 She and Jay O. Sanders were married in 1991.
 They met while acting on the television series A Man Called Hawk.
-They have a son named Jamie born in 1994.
+They have a son, Jamie.